mportesdev/mportesdev.github.io/_posts/2021-08-16-lbyl-vs-eafp-timing-comparison.md

 ---

 This is a simple experiment in Python comparing performance of two alternative solutions to the same problem.

-The task is simple: remove all occurrences of `4` from a list of numbers.
+The task is simple: remove all occurrences of a value from a list.
+In the following examples, we will have a list named `numbers` containing integers from 0 to 4, and we will remove all occurrences of `4` from the list in-place.

-This will be a [LBYL][lbyl] approach to the problem:
+This will be the [LBYL][lbyl] approach:

 ```python
 while 4 in numbers:
     numbers.remove(4)
 ```

-And this will be an [EAFP][eafp] approach:
+And this will be the [EAFP][eafp] approach:

 ```python
 while True: